 Most of the time, the wetness of a dog’s nose can vary from dog to dog, though, and there is little need for concern.

-If your dog’s runny nose seems out of the ordinary for your pooch, then you may have reason to be worried.
+BUT if you're noticing that your dog's nose is more moist and you're asking, “why is my dogs nose running” then it could be something out of the ordinary.
+If this is you, then you may have reason to be worried.
 Below are the most common reasons your dog’s nose could be running.

 Something in your dog’s environment might be causing a reaction in your dog’s nose.

 Examples of irritants include dust, smoke, perfume, incense, and cleaning products.
 Remember that a dog’s nose is susceptible.